-The SLP98UHV is designed to operate in a variable rate capacity mode using a two-stage thermostat.
-The SL-P98UHV will automatically adjust firing rate based upon thermostat cycle times.
+The SLP98DFV is designed to operate in a variable rate capacity mode using a two-stage thermostat.
+The SLP98DFV will automatically adjust firing rate based upon thermostat cycle times.

 A communicating thermostat must be used in communicating applications.
-Refer to the instructions provided with the thermostat for installation, set-up and operation.
+Refer to the instructions provided with the thermostat for installation, set-up and operation high quality electronic digital thermostat or any other with adjustable settings for 1st stage / 2nd stage on / off differentials and adjustable stage timers.

-For optimal performance in non-communicating applications, Lennox recommends use of a ComfortSense[®] 7000 high quality electronic digital thermostat or any other with adjustable settings for 1st stage / 2nd stage on / off differentials and adjustable stage timers.
+For optimal performance in non-communicating applications, Lennox recommends use of a ComfortSense® 7500

-Lennox recommends the following two-stage thermostat set-up for optimal variable rate capacity mode: First heat stage differential set to 1/2 to 1 degree F; second heat stage upstage timer disabled, or set to maximum (1 hr minimum).
+Lennox recommends the following two-stage thermostat set-up for optimal variable rate capacity mode: First heat stage differential set to 1/2 to 1 degree F; second heat stage differential set to 1/2 or 1 degree F; second heat stage upstage timer disabled, or set to maximum (1 hr minimum).